mlochbaum/CrinGraph/README.md

 * Range controls to zoom in on bass, mids, or treble ✔
 * Ability to rescale and adjust the y axis (SPL in decibels) ✔
 * Tooltips to see which headphone and channel each curves represents ✔
-* Allow the user to select a smoothing function
+* Graph smoothing by a configurable factor ✔
 * Ability to drag graphs up and down?

 ### Headphone manager